 - a) The allocation rate is calculated as a percentage, not to exceed 4%, of the three-year rolling average of the endowment's market value at fiscal year-end.
 Newly established endowments (those without a three-year rolling average) will be averaged on the fiscal year-end balances available.
-Endowments with a fair market value below the endowment's corpus will receive no spending allocation.
+Endowments with a fair market value below the endowment's corpus, at the time of the fiscal year-end calculation, will receive no spending allocation.
 The policy will allow for greater predictability of expenditures for budgeting purposes and for gradual steady growth of investable assets. - b) In the event situations arise that require a higher percentage of expenditures in order to assure the short term economic health of the Foundation, the Board of Directors of the Foundation may authorize, as necessary, an increase in current expenditures based on clearly justifiable causes and with a definite date to which the existing policy must be re-instituted. - c) Non-endowed funds shall be expended as intended by the donor.